https://doi.org/10.1140/epjp/s13360-019-00030-1

 Here characteristic of magnetohydrodynamic flow of viscous liquids due to curved stretchable surface is discussed.
 Behavior of energy equation is explored in the presence of heat generation, viscous dissipation and Joule heating.
 Physical behavior of entropy optimization rate is the key focus of this investigation.
 Cubic autocatalysis chemical reactions (homogeneous and heterogeneous reactions) are also accounted.
 The basic flow equations are obtained due to the implementation of curvilinear coordinates.
 Nonlinear partial differential expressions are reduced to ordinary differential system using adequate transformation.
 The obtained nonlinear system is then solved by Newton built-in shooting technique.
 Impacts of various physical parameters on entropy optimization, Bejan number, velocity, concentration and temperature are graphically examined.
 Numerical outcomes of gradients of velocity and temperature are discussed through tables via different physical variables.
 Entropy optimization rate has increasing effect for both Brinkman and Hartmann numbers, while opposite effect hold for Bejan number.
 Magnitudes of temperature and velocity boost up for higher estimation of curvature parameter and opposite effect is observed for concentration.

-© Società Italiana di Fisica (SIF) and Springer-Verlag GmbH Germany, part of Springer Nature, 2020
+© Società Italiana di Fisica (SIF) and Springer-Verlag GmbH Germany, part of Springer Nature 2020